Langston Hughes: Education

-Adulthood

 Hughes worked at various odd jobs before serving a brief tenure as a crewman aboard the S.S.
 Malone in 1923, spending six months traveling to West Africa and Europe.
 In Europe, Hughes left the S.S.
 Malone for a temporary stay in Paris.
 There he met and had a romance with Anne Marie Coussey, a British-educated African from a well-to-do Gold Coast family; they subsequently corresponded, but she eventually married Hugh Wooding, a promising Trinidadian lawyer.
 Wooding later served as chancellor of the University of the West Indies.

 During his time in England in the early 1920s, Hughes became part of the black expatriate community.
 In November 1924, he returned to the U.S. to live with his mother in Washington, D.C.
 After assorted odd jobs, he gained white-collar employment in 1925 as a personal assistant to historian Carter G. Woodson at the Association for the Study of African American Life and History.
 As the work demands limited his time for writing, Hughes quit the position to work as a busboy at the Wardman Park Hotel.
 Hughes's earlier work had been published in magazines and was about to be collected into his first book of poetry when he encountered poet Vachel Lindsay, with whom he shared some poems.
 Impressed, Lindsay publicized his discovery of a new black poet.

 The following year, Hughes enrolled in Lincoln University, a historically black university in Chester County, Pennsylvania.
 He joined the Omega Psi Phi fraternity.

 After Hughes earned a B.A. degree from Lincoln University in 1929, he returned to New York.
 Except for travels to the Soviet Union and parts of the Caribbean, he lived in Harlem as his primary home for the remainder of his life.
 During the 1930s, he became a resident of Westfield, New Jersey for a time, sponsored by his patron Charlotte Osgood Mason.

 Sexuality

-Some academics and biographers believe that Hughes was homosexual and included homosexual codes in many of his poems, as did Walt Whitman, who, Hughes said, influenced his poetry.
+Some academics and biographers believe that Hughes was homosexual and included homosexual codes in many of his poems, as did Walt Whitman, who Hughes said influenced his poetry.
 Hughes's story "Blessed Assurance" deals with a father's anger over his son's effeminacy and "queerness".
+Additionally, Sandra L. West, author of the Encyclopedia of the Harlem Renaissance, contends that his homosexual love of black men is evidenced in a number of reported unpublished poems to an alleged black male lover.
 The biographer Aldrich argues that, in order to retain the respect and support of black churches and organizations and avoid exacerbating his precarious financial situation, Hughes remained closeted.

-Arnold Rampersad, the primary biographer of Hughes, determined that Hughes exhibited a preference for African-American men in his work and life.
-But, in his biography Rampersad denies Hughes's homosexuality, and concludes that Hughes was probably asexual and passive in his sexual relationships.
-Hughes did, however, show a respect and love for his fellow black man (and woman).
-Other scholars argue for his homosexuality: his love of black men is evidenced in a number of reported unpublished poems to an alleged black male lover.